 We are committed to providing a dynamic, supportive learning environment for the students and community we serve.
 Our centers and the main campus offer day and evening classes, a variety of support services, and co-curricular activities (clubs, job fairs, etc.).
-Our Vallejo Center offers the opportunity to complete a Bachelor's Degree in Liberal Arts from Sonoma State University and our Vacaville Center will soon offer a Bachelor's Degree in Biotechnology.
+Our Vallejo Center offers the opportunity to complete a Bachelor's Degree in Liberal Arts from Sonoma State University and our Vacaville Center is now offering a rigorous Bachelor's Degree in Biotechnology, the first 4-year degree offered at our college.

 It's time to experience all that SCC has to offer.
-Take advantage of our programs and services to advance lifelong learning, to upgrade your job skills, or to complete a degree, certificate, or to transfer.
-I wish you the best in your journey and thank you for choosing SCC.
+Take advantage of our programs and services to advance lifelong learning, to upgrade your job skills, or to complete your educational goal.
+If it has been a while since you enrolled with us, I encourage you to return and enroll in one or more classes, enjoy some of our musical or theatrical performances, or attend the games of our sports teams.
+We look forward to seeing you.